Richard Murray (businessman)

+Career

-Murray founded Avesco plc, the specialist services provider to the entertainment & sports industry in 1984, and was Chairman/owner of it for over 30 years.
+Murray set up Avesco plc, a specialist services provider to the entertainment and sports industry, in 1984, and was chairman/owner of it for over thirty years.
 In 1988 he received, on behalf of the company, the Emmy Award for services to the television industry.
-A subsidiary of Avesco, which grew into a major giant-screen display company, was hired for the London, Beijing, and Rio Olympics Opening & Closing ceremonies.
+A subsidiary of Avesco, which grew into a giant-screen display company, was hired for the London, Beijing, and Rio Olympics Opening & Closing ceremonies.
 It also covered music festivals.
 The company grew to 700 employees world-wide and in late 2016, was sold to NEP, the global television broadcast provider.

+Football

 Murray joined the board of Charlton Athletic F.C. in the early 1990s and is credited with being one of the key people in helping the club move back to The Valley in December 1992.
 He became chairman of the board at Charlton in 1995.
 During the first twelve years of Murray's tenure they saw two promotions to the Premier League and seven seasons in the top flight, it being the club's most successful period.
 Their fortunes on the pitch declined after Alan Curbishley's departure from Charlton in 2006, suffering relegation from the Premier League in 2007.